Timing of sex for pregnancy

 When to ask for help

-If you or your partner are feeling stressed or anxious about trying for a baby for whatever reason, try to give each other time to talk about it.
-It can help both of your wellbeing to approach making a baby as a couple, so it’s important to talk about it and support each other through the process.
+If you or your partner are feeling stressed or anxious about trying for a baby for any reason, try to give each other time to talk about it.

 It can sometimes help to get professional support.
-Relate can offer you a space to talk about your worries together confidentially with a trained counsellor.
+Relate offers a space to talk about your worries together with a trained counsellor.

-If you’ve been feeling extra stressed or anxious and it doesn’t go away or your anxiety is affecting your daily life, it’s a good idea to see your GP.
-Some people can find it difficult to talk about their feelings, but mental health problems can be treated with the right care and support.
+If you’ve been feeling extra stressed or anxious and it doesn’t go away, or your anxiety is affecting your daily life, it’s a good idea to see your GP.
+Some people struggle to talk about their feelings, but mental health problems can be treated with the right care and support.

 Find out more about planning a pregnancy and managing your mental health.